 - Sequence diagrams specify the interaction patterns between the system components and are a popular elicitation technique for requirements engineering.

 - Hierachical state machines and communicating finite-state machines are used to describe the behaviour of system components, and are intensively used during the system’s design phases, e.g., in the fields of avionics and automotive industry.

 Aims of this Course

 - Clarify and make precise the semantics of the (treated fragments of the) UML;

 - Reason about the basic properties of UML models;

-- Algorithms to allow for the verification of such properties on UML models
+- Algorithms to allow for the verification of properties on UML models.

-The course will cover for instance, formal semantics (how to precisly lay down the meaning of UML diagrams) and formal verification (is checking certain properties on UML diagrams decidable, and if so, efficiently decidable).
+The course will cover for instance, formal semantics (what does a UML diagram mean?
+Precisely) and formal verification (is checking certain properties on UML diagrams decidable, and if so, efficiently decidable).